 Sharp-Page says managers should remember that anxiety is not inherently bad.
-Workers with anxiety shouldn't be made to feel continued on page 5
+Workers with anxiety shouldn't be made to feel continued on page 5 exploded since the virus outbreak.

 Burnout is also spreading

 "COVID-19 is taking a toll on our minds and emotions in a million little ways," says Society for Human Resource Management (SHRM) President and CEO Johnny C. Taylor, Jr. "Now, more than ever, employers should double down against stigmas and guarantee employees know of the resources, benefits and accommodations available."